- last update 31 Oct 2024 -

 [I will comment on the game when the section is ready]

-Starcraft has developed a great universe and there is so much to tell in it.
-It has quite a few miniseries, some of which are very good and you will see around.
+Starcraft has developed a great universe and there is so much to tell on it.
+It has quite a few miniseries and anthologies, some of which are very good and you will see around.
 I particularly like StarCraft: Scavengers (2018) and its sequel StarCraft: Survivors (2019).

 [I will comment on the game when the section is ready]